toextendmylimits/LeetCode/000-merge-intervals.md

 1. [759.
 Employee Free Time](https://leetcode.com/problems/employee-free-time)
     Sort all intervals by start time, then check whether ther is non-overlapping time interval Time complexity O(N logN), space complexity O(N)

+    The above approach doesn't use the attribute that each employee's schedule is sorteded already, so can be improved using heap or merge sort.
+But that's for later!!!
     <details>

         ```python